Hot springs, geysers, mudpots, and fumaroles (or steam vents) can together be called thermal features.

 Q: Where’s the biggest geyser in the world?

 A: Steamboat Geyser.
 Located in Yellowstone’s Norris Geyser Basin, its eruptions can go as high as 380 feet (116 meters).
 Though Steamboat is now the world’s highest geyser, it doesn’t show off very often.
 The latest eruption was September 3, 2014, in the middle of the night.
 What a wonderful surprise when it erupted on July 31, 2013 after eight years!
 Before that, Steamboat erupted twice in 2002 (April 26 and September 13); in 2003, three times (March 26, April 27, and October 22); and once in 2005, on May 23.
 [Editor’s note: After almost five dormant years, Steamboat came back to life on March 15, 2018, and lucky visitors occasionally witness it.
 There have been five eruptions so far in 2023, as one can see on GOSA’s Geyser Times app.]
 But Waimangu Geyser in New Zealand, before it was destroyed by landslides in 1904, erupted to the unprecedented height of over 1000 feet (300 meters).
 Another big geyser that is justifiably famous is Geysir in Iceland, the namesake of all the geysers in the world.

-CREDITS: The photos of Grand Prismatic Spring and Silex Spring are by Bruno Giletti; Surprise Pool photo by Leslie Kilduff.
+CREDITS: The photo of Silex Spring is by Bruno Giletti; Surprise Pool photo by Leslie Kilduff.

 IN THE GUIDEBOOK: Grand Prismatic Spring is the largest and one of the most beautiful pools in Yellowstone.
 To learn what makes its phenomenal colors, see pages 61–62 of Yellowstone Treasures.

-Many bicyclists you may see in the geyser basins are members of the Geyser Observation and Study Association (see page 361 of Yellowstone Treasures, fifth edition).
+Many bicyclists you may see in the geyser basins are members of the Geyser Observation and Study Association (see page 361 of Yellowstone Treasures, sixth edition).